migmaq/titan1c/docs/DATA-MODEL-REVISION-CONTROL.md

 If published-li.toml is hand edited???
 System will still work, just will have broken history (and will know that).

+In this model "current.toml", "published-li.toml" etc can be treated as names into the history model by reading their content and computing the SHA.

+This is very much an initial sketch - much more thinking required.

 ISSUES:
 - sometimes we want multiple approvers.
 - sometimes approvers are per locale (ie. a mm-sf approver cannot approve a